gsharma38/gsharma.github.io/_pages/about.md

 Selected Work in Progress
 ------

 The Effects of Mandated Maternity Leave on Labor Market Outcomes in India (with Lisa Ho, Shreya Tandon, Stephanie Hao, and Pulak Ghosh).
-May 2025.
+June 2025.

 Other Research